- Safety and Health Topics

 Shipbuilding and ship repair includes the manufacture, repair, and maintenance of ships.
 Several types of hazards are common in this industry, including chemical (asbestos, welding fumes, solvents, paints, fuels), physical (noise, heat stress), and safety (fires, confined spaces, falls, heavy equipment).

-- NEW Hazards during the Repair and Maintenance of Refrigeration Systems on Vessels (PDF*).
-OSHA Fact Sheet, (2015, November).
+- Hazards during the Repair and Maintenance of Refrigeration Systems on Vessels.
+OSHA Fact Sheet, (November 2015).

 - Examining Fatal Shipyard Accidents.
 OSHA Video.
 Provides animated re-enactments of fatal accidents investigated by OSHA.